ogcelio/dandara_project/README.md

 # Dandara Project

-The Dandara Project objective is to compare the efficiency and speed of a set of programming languages, using numerical nuclear algorithms, such as Diamond Difference and Modified Spectral Deterministic.
+The goal of Project Dandara is to compare the efficiency and speed of a set of programming languages ​​using numerical methods from nuclear engineering, such as Diamond Difference and Modified Spectral Deterministic.